 If offered, dividends are typically paid quarterly and are dependent on the companies fiscal calendar.
 You can find a list of stock dividends and when they are paid below.

 What happens if I sell a stock?
 Who will receive the dividend?

 Stocks that offer dividends will have what is called an ex-dividend date.
 This date is what determines who will receive the dividend payment.
 If you sell a stock before it’s ex-dividend date, you will not receive the payment.
 It is common that you will pay a premium to purchase stock right before it’s ex-dividend date, so be sure to consider that when valuing the stock and deciding whether or not to purchase it.

 Don't worry – we hate spam too.
 Unsubscribe at any time.

 The amount of your dividend is dependent on the companies profits and the board of directors' decisions.
 The board of directors can choose to raise, lower, or cease the payment of dividends based on company performance.
 You’ll often find that a growing company will consistently raise it’s dividend while a company that is slowing will either maintain or lower its dividends.
 On average, you can expect a company that pays a dividend to yield between 2 and 2.5% annually.

 How do dividends compound?

 Whenever a dividend is paid, you have the option to reinvest this capital or keep it to yourself.
-If you’re looking to grow your income stream, reinvesting it is the obvious choice.
+If you’re looking to grow your income stream and make money with dividend stocks, reinvesting it is the obvious choice.